 December 2014 grants.
-On December 17, 2014, our board granted 507,000 stock option awards to our certain employees, and on December 22, 2014, our board granted 2,331,758 stock option awards to our Chief Executive Officer, Guy Sella.
-Our board concluded that the continued development of our business made it appropriate to apply a value of \$1.67 to our common stock, based upon a straight line interpolation between the concluded fair values from to Specifically, the increase in our common stock value between these dates was consistent with the increase in our revenues and business performance in our key markets.
+On December 17, 2014, our board granted 507,000 stock option awards to certain employees, and on December 22, 2014, our board granted 2,331,758 stock option awards to our Chief Executive Officer, Guy Sella.
+Our board concluded that the continued development of our business made it appropriate to apply a value of \$2.82 and \$2.93, respectively, to our common stock, based upon a straight line interpolation between the concluded fair values from October 28, 2014 to December 31, 2014.
+Specifically, the increase in our common stock value between these dates was consistent with the increase in our revenues and business performance in our key markets.
 We determined that the reasonable approach was to take the estimated fair value based on the linear progression of the external valuation for December 31, 2014 to reflect the ongoing growth and value of our business.

-For December 17, 2014 and December 22, 2014, our board determined the fair value of our common stock to be \$ per share.
-In connection with this determination, our board considered an independent third party valuation, conducted for December , 2014, which included the following key assumptions:
+For December 31, 2014, our board determined the fair value of our common stock to be \$3.14 per share.
+In connection with this determination, our board considered an independent third party valuation, conducted for December 31, 2014, which included the following key assumptions:

-- Application of the PWERM, assuming % probability of an initial public offering of our common stock and a % probability of merger or sale; - Lack of marketability discount of %; - Expected term of years representing the period starting on the valuation date and ending on an expected liquidation event date; - Expected volatility of %, based on the average volatility of comparable companies; and - Risk-free rate of %, based on U.S. treasury constant maturities with a time to maturity of years as of the valuation date.
+- Application of the PWERM, assuming 50% probability of an initial public offering of our common stock and a 50% probability of merger or sale; - Lack of marketability discount of 16.6%; - Expected term of 0.75 years representing the period starting on the valuation date and ending on an expected liquidation event date; - · Expected volatility of 54.5%, based on the average volatility of comparable companies; and - Risk-free rate of 0.24%, based on U.S. treasury constant maturities with a time to maturity of 0.75 years as of the valuation date.